ossf/scorecard/docs/checks.md

 ## Pinned-Dependencies

 This check tries to determine if the project has declared and pinned its dependencies.
+A "pinned dependency" is a dependency that is explicitly set to a specific version instead of allowing a range of versions.
+Pinning dependencies is important to ensure that checking and deployment are all done with the same software, reducing deployment risks, simplifying debugging, and enabling reproducibility.
-Pinning dependencies is important to mitigate compromised dependencies from undermining the security of the project.
+In some cases pinning dependencies can help mitigate compromised dependencies from undermining the security of the project (in the case where you've evaluated the pinned dependency and are confident it's not compromised, and later version is released that is compromised).
+A risk of pinning dependencies is that it can inhibit software updates (e.g., because of a security vulnerability or because the pinned version is compromised);
+this can be mitigating by having applications and *not* libraries pin to specific versions, using automated tools to notify applications when their dependencies are outdated, and by applications that *do* pin dependencies update quickly.
 Low score is therefore considered `Medium` risk.

 The checks works by (1) looking for the following files in the root directory: go.mod, go.sum (Golang), package-lock.json, npm-shrinkwrap.json (Javascript), requirements.txt, pipfile.lock (Python), gemfile.lock (Ruby), cargo.lock (Rust), yarn.lock (package manager), composer.lock (PHP), vendor/, third_party/, third-party/; (2) looks for unpinned dependencies in Dockerfiles, shell scripts and GitHub workflows.

 **Remediation steps**